braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/examples.md

   - content cards
 guide_top_header: "Content Card Implementation Examples"
 guide_top_text: "Here are guides for implementing three common use cases for Content Cards."
-description: "This landing page demonstrates three common use cases when implementing Content Cards: banner images, a message inbox, and a carousel of images."
+description: "Customizing Content Cards and the feed in which they are located can be done during onboarding or as you continue to grow using Braze.
+This landing page demonstrates three common use cases when implementing Content Cards: banner images, a message inbox, and a carousel of images."

 guide_featured_title: "Section Articles"
 guide_featured_list: